What Tattwas Are & Uses for the Aspirant

 Orange (2) Solidity

 Spend time visualizing these Chakkras.
 There is a simple exercize to assist in this effort.
-It will prepare you for the more sophisticated exercize of visualizing the Chakkras and will sensitize you to their presence.
-It is called the middle pillar and works as follows:
+It will prepare you for the more Middle Pillar Exercise and will sensitize you to the presence and nature of the Chakkras.

 Swara